 There was no cavalry.

-Farmers were only easily available after planting and before harvest.
+Farmers were most easily available after planting and before harvest.
 Other citizens would have their own work to attend to.

-Administrative buildings began to be grander and palaces were built.
+Administrative buildings began to be grander, and palaces for the 'secular' leader were built.

-Graves for leaders became grander and filled with richer and richer grave goods.
+Graves for these leaders became grander and filled with richer and richer

 Towards the end of this period, Sumer became more militaristic.